framps/raspiBackupDocs/en/src/introduction.md

 Optionally you can let you notified about the backup result with eMail, Pushover, Slack or Telegram.

-Backups can be saved ony an partition which can be mounted on a Linux system (USB flash drive, USB disk, SSD, NVMe, NFS, SMB, sshfs, WEBDAV etc).
+Backups can be saved ony an partition which can be mounted on a Linux system (USB flash drive, USB disk, SSD, NVMe, NFS, SMB, SSHFS, WebDAV etc).

 There exist two backup modes: The **normal backup mode** just saves the boot and root parition.
 If additional partitions should be saved, for example a 3rd data only partition, the **partition oriented mode** has to be used.